Post Graduate Program

 Our Landscaping and Grounds Keeping Post-Graduates diligently maintain the school grounds, farm and interior of the school to keep our campus pristine.
 They work with our Farm and Grounds Keeping Staff to learn the proper handling of tools and equipment, stressing the importance of safety, organization and efficiency.

 The Culinary Arts program focuses on selecting nutritious menus, shopping for items and creating recipes that utilize the farm’s seasonal produce tended to and harvested by the Horticulture team.
 Culinary Arts Post-Graduates learn to plan and prepare Healthy!
 Beautiful!
 Delicious! meals that will both aide in vocational opportunities within the community and strengthen independent living skills.
+Students work onsite of Arc Village and serve healthy dinners to residents.

 Berry Good Farms On The Go brings Berry Good Farms out into the community in the form of a “farm-to-truck” vocational training program for our Post-Graduates.
 BGF On The Go showcases a healthy and fresh-from-the-farm menu.
 Post-Graduates on the food truck are holistically involved in its success through shopping, prepping and preparing the food, and finally, serving customers.